 Download the digital booklet or request a copy by mail (both options are free).
-Be sure to share this with the educators in your life, and watch for a Spanish version to be released soon.
+Be sure to share this with the educators in your life.
 Activities are suitable for in-school and after-school time and are aligned to NGSS and Common Core standards.

 Fall is a time when we can clean and repair our nest boxes for the year, enter all our data, and put to bed another NestWatching season.
 You’ve done your bit for nesting birds, and we’re grateful for that.